Winter is here, which means Northern Lights season is upon us.

 7th room, The Treehotel in Lapland, Sweden

 Lapland’s Treehotel was set up by Kent and Britta Lindvall in 2010.
-The couple have commissioned a slew of Scandinavian architects to design each of the seven treehouse suites, including Snøhetta, whose ‘7th Room’ is the tallest to date, sitting 10 metres above the ground.
+The couple has commissioned a slew of Scandinavian architects to design each of the seven treehouse suites, including Snøhetta, whose ‘7th Room’ is the tallest to date, sitting 10 metres above the ground.

 Up to five guests can stay at 7th Room, which has a large living room and two double bedrooms.
 Beds have been sunk into the floor beneath skylights so guests can look up at the night sky – and capture a glimpse of Aurora Borealis.